 These self-care practices cannot fix whatever ails you but they may prevent you from drowning.
 I hope they offer a little light and remind you to choose courage in the painful and uncertain seasons of life.

 NOW WHAT?
-I’ve created a series of 3-4 week mini-courses to help you show up fully to life.
-SHOP OR LEARN MORE HERE.
-Or head over to the resource page I made for you For Wholeness And Joy Your Mental Health Matters.
+I’ve created a series of 3-4 week mini-courses to help you show up fully to life; check them out or learn more here: ALIP SHOP.
+I’ve also created topical resource pages for you including this one: For Wholeness And Joy Your Mental Health Matters.
+And if you haven’t yet, sign up for The HOPE Map for a regular dose of hope and practical encouragement.